odygrd/quill/docs/logging_macros.rst

 Where `{DESIRED_LEVEL}` can be one of the following: `TRACE_L3`, `TRACE_L2`, `TRACE_L1`, `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.

-For example, to compile with warnings and above, you would define:
+For example, to compile only with warnings and above, you would define:

 .. code-block:: c